rust-lang/surveys/surveys/2022-annual-survey/questions.md

 - Rust makes me more productive
 - Rust is fun to use

-Rating:

-- Agree
-- Neither agree nor disagree
-- Disagree

 > **justification**
 >
 > There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.
 >
 > Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

-### In your opinion, how do you find the following aspects of Rust?
+### In your opinion, how would you prioritise work on the following aspects of Rust?

-Type: matrix (optional)
+Type: shuffle

 Aspects: